What Does the P0341 Code Mean?

 Diagnostic trouble code P0341 stands for “Camshaft Position Sensor “A” Circuit Range/Performance (Bank 1 or Single Sensor).”
 It is triggered when the powertrain control module (PCM) detects a problem with the signal being sent by the camshaft position sensor.

-P0341 code refers to a problem with the CMP signal on Bank 1.
-It could be that the signal coming from the CMP is not matching, not within the expected range, or not timed properly with the CKP’s signal.
+P0341 code refers to a problem with the camshaft position sensor (CMP) signal on Bank 1.
+It could be that the signal coming from the CMP is not matching, not within the expected range, or not timed properly with the crankshaft position sensor’s (CKP) signal.
 You also have to take note that this code can be set by extended cranking periods.

 Meanwhile, the “A” in the code refers to the intake camshaft in a straight overhead camshaft engine.
 Alternatively, if the engine employs a V configuration, the “A” typically refers to Bank 1’s intake camshaft.